adosix/IVS-project/README.md

 # IVS-project

 A group project for a course called Practical Aspects of Software Design.

+Have a nice day,
+team leader hater85.